hashicorp/terraform/README.md

 ### Acceptance Tests

-Terraform also has a comprehensive[acceptance test](http://en.wikipedia.org/wiki/Acceptance_testing) suite covering most of the major features of the built-in providers.
+Terraform also has a comprehensive [acceptance test](http://en.wikipedia.org/wiki/Acceptance_testing) suite covering most of the major features of the built-in providers.

 If you're working on a feature of a provider and want to verify it is functioning (and hasn't broken anything else), we recommend running the acceptance tests.
 Note that we *do not require* that you run or write acceptance tests to have a PR accepted.
 The acceptance tests are just here for your convenience.